JrVerbiest/jrverbiest.github.io/README.md

 Engineer with demonstrated history of working in research and industry, from proof of concept to product.

-Key-words: Embedded Machine Learning, AIoT and Embedded Sensor Intelligence (ESI).
+Key-words: Embedded Machine Learning & Embedded Sensor Intelligence.

 <br>